Anchorsify/Anchorsify.github.io/_pages/Leaf.md

 #### --( Hakke Hyaku Nijuuhachi Shou – Eight Trigrams One Hundred Twenty-Eight Palms )--
 The ultimate and most lethal usage of Jyuuken, and the final development of Hakke Rokujuyon Shou.
 The Hyuuga’s speed and chakra control have reached truly amazing levels, adding a seventh series of strikes which doubles the number of strikes made from sixty-four to one hundred twenty-eight.

- - Type: Unarmed Taijutsu, Rank B
+ - Type: Combo Taijutsu, Rank B
  - Stamina: 35
  - Damage: (CHA/2 + 28)d4
  - Special: Finisher